boopsboops/crack-pipe/README.md

 This step assigns taxonomy to your cleaned reads using the custom reference library and an annotated NCBI REFSEQ mitochondrial DNA database of 4,571 sequences.

-The -t argument is the number of processor cores of your machine (if in doubt, set to 4).
+The -t argument is the number of processor threads of your machine (if in doubt, set to 4).
 The -a argument is the approximate or average length of the fragment minus primers (in this case about 170 bp for the MiFish 12S fragment).
 The -p argument is the proportion of the average length you are willing to accept as a valid reference sequence.
 Here we set to 0.7 which is 119 bp.
 The -c argument is the bootstrap value for reporting an identification (range 0-1).
 Lower values will give more precise but less accurate identifications, and vice versa for higher values (e.g. family level instead of species level).
 Experiment to see how this value affects the identifications using your data.
-The function also runs a blast analysis.
+The function also runs a blast search and generates sequence similarity values (identity).

 ```
-./assign-taxonomy.sh -t 8 -a 170 -p 0.7 -c 0.7
+./assign-taxonomy.sh -t 4 -a 170 -p 0.7 -c 0.7
 ```

 This step creates files named `results/reference-library.fasta` and `results/taxonomy-assignments.tsv`.